Molly Ringwald: Personal life

+In the 1980s, Ringwald dated musician Dweezil Zappa and rapper Ad-Rock of the hip-hop group Beastie Boys.

 Ringwald married Valéry Lameignère, a French writer, in Bordeaux, France, on July 28, 1999; they divorced in 2002.
 She married Panio Gianopoulos, a Greek-American writer and book editor, in 2007.
-They have a daughter, born in 2003 and fraternal boy-girl twins, born in July 2009.
+They have a daughter and boy-girl twins.
 Her pregnancy was written into the storyline of The Secret Life of the American Teenager.
 She was the subject of an episode in season 7 of the genealogy series Who Do You Think You Are?.